Macedonian Orthodox Church: Self-proclaimed autocephaly

-At its third synod in 1967, on the bicentennial anniversary of the abolition of the Archbishopric of Ohrid, the Macedonian Church proclaimed its autocephaly (full administrative independence).
+In May 1966, MOC requested autocephaly from the Serbian Bishops' Council but the Council refused to forward the request to sister Orthodox churches.
+At the time, the Serbian church had the support and protection of Yugoslav politician Aleksandar Ranković, until his dismissal from all positions in July 1966.
+After this, MOC sent a demand to the Council for autocephaly and threatened to act unilaterally if it was not granted.
+The Council declined the demand on 24 May 1967.
+As a result, at its third synod on 17–19 July 1967, on the bicentennial anniversary of the abolition of the Archbishopric of Ohrid, the Macedonian Church proclaimed its autocephaly (full administrative independence) unilaterally.
 Serbian Church bishops denounced the decision and condemned the clergy as schismatic.
-For all the subsequent efforts to gain recognition, the autocephaly of the Macedonian Church was not recognized by other canonical Eastern Orthodox churches, due to opposition from the SOC.
+The League of Communists of Macedonia welcomed the proclamation.
+For all the subsequent efforts to gain recognition, the autocephaly of the Macedonian Church was not recognised by other canonical Eastern Orthodox churches, due to opposition from the SOC.
+It applied to be part of the World Council of Churches in 1967 but Serbian patriarch German vetoed the admission.
+In 1981, there were 6 dioceses in Yugoslavia, one in Australia, and one in Canada; 225 parishes, 102 monasteries, around 250 priests, and 15 monks under the jurisdiction of MOC.
+The Catholic Church maintained ties with MOC and the latter established annual May commemorations at Saint Cyril's tomb in Rome.

-Since the breakup of Yugoslavia (the 1990s), the Serbian Patriarchate had sought to restore its control over the Macedonian Church.
+Since the breakup of Yugoslavia in the 1990s, the Serbian Patriarchate had sought to restore its control over the Macedonian Church.
+MOC was introduced into the Macedonian constitution on 17 November 1991.
+In 2001, MOC demanded a military solution to the insurgency in Macedonia.
+The Islamic Religious Community of Macedonia accused MOC of "promoting civil war and bloodshed."

+The Orthodox Ohrid Archbishopric under the SOC, which had split from MOC, was created in the 2000s and was led by Jovan Vraniškovski.
 The later chain of events turned into a vicious circle of mutual accusations and incidents involving the Serbian Orthodox Church and, partly, the Serbian government on one side, and the MOC, backed by the Macedonian government on the other.
-The Macedonian side regarded Jovan as a traitor and Serbian puppet.
-Jovan complained of a new state-backed media campaign against his church.
-The government has denied registration to his organisation, and launched a criminal case against him.
-He was arrested, removed from his bishopric and then expelled from the country and later sentenced to 18 months in prison and jailed with "extremely limited visitation rights".
+Vraniškovski complained of a new state-backed media campaign against his church.
+The government denied registration to his organisation, and launched a criminal case against him.
+He was removed from his bishopric, arrested, and later sentenced to 18 months in prison, and had "extremely limited visitation rights".

-In turn, the Serbian Church denied a Macedonian delegation access to the monastery of Prohor Pčinjski, which was the usual site of Macedonian celebration of the national holiday of Ilinden (literally meaning St. Elijah Day) on August 2 and the site where the First Session of ASNOM was held.
+In turn, the Serbian Church denied a Macedonian delegation access to the monastery of Prohor Pčinjski, which was the usual site of Macedonian celebration of the national holiday of Ilinden (literally meaning St. Elijah Day) on 2 August and the site where the First Session of ASNOM was held.
 Macedonian border police often denied Serbian priests entry into the country in clerical garb.
 On 12 November 2009, the Macedonian Orthodox Church added "Archdiocese of Ohrid" to its official name and changed its coat of arms and flag.
-This name change was a way for the MOC to proclaim itself as the successor of the Archbishopric of Ohrid.